 Enjoy the exceptional weather of Spain by bike!
 Rules and laws are easy, so don’t doubt renting a bike.
 However, some of them are a but ambiguous and can lead to different interpretations.
-So check out all the things you must know before starting exploring the city!
+So check out all the things you must know before starting exploring the city, and rent a bike in Valencia.

 CYCLING HAND SIGNALS IN SPAIN